FrogPossibility/Navigo_Browser/README.md

 ## 🤝 Contributing

-We welcome contributions to Quantum Browser!
+We welcome contributions to Navigo Browser!
 Feel free to:

 - Open issues for bugs or feature requests
 - Submit pull requests for improvements